Jaccard index: Overview

 Care must be taken if $\mu(A \cup B) = 0$ or $\infty$, since these formulas are not well defined in these cases.

-The MinHash min-wise independent permutations locality sensitive hashing scheme may be used to efficiently compute an accurate estimate of the Jaccard similarity coefficient of pairs of sets, where each set is represented by a constant-sized signature derived from the minimum values of a hash function.
+The MinHash min-wise independent permutations locality sensitive hashing scheme may be used to efficiently compute an accurate estimate of the Jaccard similarity index of pairs of sets, where each set is represented by a constant-sized signature derived from the minimum values of a hash function.

 Similarity of asymmetric binary attributes

-Given two objects, A and B, each with n binary attributes, the Jaccard coefficient is a useful measure of the overlap that A and B share with their attributes.
+Given two objects, A and B, each with n binary attributes, the Jaccard index is a useful measure of the overlap that A and B share with their attributes.
 Each attribute of A and B can either be 0 or 1.
 The total number of each combination of attributes for both A and B are specified as follows: